-Concern of individual workers range from fear of substitution, loss of employment, possibility of redeployment, break of traditional norms, more exploitation, etc. and the apprehension that developmental initiative is an activity to discover the management influence the implementation prerogative exist and of initiatives.
-It challenges the worker's effectiveness HRD identification with the trade unions due to cultivation of internal mechanisms.
+Concern of individual workers range from fear of substitution, loss of employment, possibility of redeployment, break of traditional norms, more exploitation, etc. and the apprehension that developmental initiative is an activity to discover the management prerogative exist and influence the implementation and effectiveness of HRD initiatives.
+It challenges the worker's identification with the trade unions due to cultivation of internal mechanisms.
 Participation in developmental activities leads to a conflicting situation for an individual worker in terms of his loyalty to a union and organization.